 Problem

-Decision uncertainty
+Prioritisation uncertainty

 The charts move.
 Tickets exist.
 Feedback keeps coming.
 But when it’s time to pick what to fix first, the room splits: pricing vs UX vs docs vs “just ship more onboarding.”